Prepare for N.C. Licensure and Improve School and Student Outcomes

 The median annual wage for this position is $95,310 per year, with the top 10 percent of principals earning almost $150,000 annually.2View Job and Career Outlook

-With no application fee, Queens University of Charlotte makes it easy to apply for admission to the online Master’s in Education Leadership program.
+With no application fee, Queens University of Charlotte makes it easy to apply for admission to the Master of Arts in Educational Leadership online program.
 Here is what you will need to get started.

 - Completed application.
 You can start your application here.